Baltimore Laser skin resurfacing

 What is Laser skin resurfacing?

 Laser resurfacing of the skin is a method to make the skin of the face appear younger-looking.
 Generally speaking, the laser creates damage to the top layers of the skin, which has the immediate result of a tightening of the skin.
-The procedure can be performed in an office setting under local anesthesia, or it can be performed in the operating suite at the same time other procedures are being done.

 What problems does Laser skin resurfacing address?